Bankside Power Station: Renewal and nationalisation

 By the late 1930s Bankside was considered inefficient (in 1946 the thermal efficiency was 15.82%), old and polluting.
 Preliminary plans were drawn up by the CEB for a new power station, Bankside B, but World War II delayed any further redevelopment.

 On 1 April 1948 the British electricity industry was nationalised, Bankside was vested in the British Electricity Authority and the electricity distribution system radiating from the power station was vested in the London Electricity Board.
 Bankside A was decommissioned in March 1959 and was demolished to allow the eastern end of Bankside B to be built.

-Bankside B 1947-1981
+Bankside B, 1947–1981

 The redevelopment of Bankside power station, suspended during the war, was started again by the City of London Electric Lighting Company in 1944.
 It developed plans for a new power station with an ultimate capacity of 300 MW and submitted these to the planning authority the London County Council in 1944.
-It was a highly controversial proposal as it continued industrialisation of the South Bank which the 1943 County of London Plan has sought to redevelop with offices, flats and educational and cultural institutions.
+It was a highly controversial proposal as it continued industrialisation of the South Bank which the 1943 County of London Plan had sought to redevelop with offices, flats and educational and cultural institutions.
 The new Bankside B power station was approved by the British Cabinet in April 1947.
-The designation Bankside A and Bankside B was only used when both stations co-existed during the period 1947-59.
+The designation Bankside A and Bankside B was only used when both stations co-existed during the period 1947–1959.